isaacbraun/braun-bauen-hugo/content/_index.md

 {{< section-header title="Who We Are" padding="all" >}}
 {{% prose classes="max-w-none" %}}
-Braun Bauen was started by website developer and creative, Isaac Braun, as an outlet for public work.
+Braun Bauen is a creative agency founded by website developer and creative Isaac Braun.
-We are passionate about building products and experiences that are fast, accesible, and intuitive to use.
+Our mission is to build products and experiences that are fast, accessible, and intuitive to use.
-These passions have most easily been expressed through the development and design of websites, as it is a universal and flexible medium.
+We discovered website development and design to be a fantastic pairing with our mission due to its universal and flexible nature.
-That being said, we do not shy away from other mediums that can be used to solve interesting and challenging problems.
+However, as creatives, we are always open to utilizing other mediums to tackle unique and challenging projects.
+This mentality led to the selection of our brand name, since “bauen” means “build” in the German language, and at our core, we are committed to “bauen” products with excellence and innovation.
 {{% /prose %}}
 {{< button text="About Isaac" link="/about" variant="dark" classes="mt-6" >}}
 {{< /section-header >}}